Activities for Dementia

 Alzheimer’s Disease can be a heartbreaking diagnosis for the family and the patient.
 Thankfully through medication and routine activities, the symptoms can be managed over time.
 The more we strive to understand the role we play in the patient’s life, and look for activities for dementia, the better we cope ourselves.

 - Activities for Severe Dementia

 - Alzheimer Activities Ideas for Severe

-- activities for moderate dementia patients
+- routine activities for dementia patients

-- activities for different stages of dementia
+- mild dementia -stimulating activities for mild dementia

-- activities for severe alzheimers patients
+- simple activities for severe alzheimer s patients

 - free life skills worksheets for adults with dementia symptoms